BobMoraneRetro/one4all4one-coinopsfriends-bobmorane/README.md

-# one4all4one-hyperbat-bobmorane
+# one4all4one-coinops-bobmorane
-Retrobat & Batocera Theme inspired from Hyperspin frontend
+Retrobat & Batocera Theme inspired from RetroFE frontend and some warez builds like Coinops and Core Type R

 ![LogoHyperbat](https://github.com/user-attachments/assets/526ea69f-a6c2-41bd-8864-e68552f1c745)